dominicfrugoli/sardinia/README.md

     - Add writeup to portfolio website
     - Present it to friends and professors
     - Any last requirements for Visda
-## License

-Distributed under the MIT License.
-See [MIT License](https://opensource.org/licenses/MIT) for more information.
 ## Contact

 Dominic Frugoli - [Portfolio](https://www.dominicfrugoli.com/) - dominicfrugoli@gmail.com